Tianying-Chu/Apartment-Info-Scraping-and-Visualization/User Instruction.md

 4.Please allocate total score of 100 across 5 metrics:
-**price, safety, distance to heinz, nearby restaurant and transit convenience**
+**price, safety, distance to heinz, nearby restaurant and transit convenience** (The number represents your apartment preferences.
+It’s ok to score 0 or 100 on one metric.)

-according to your perceived value as it relates to apartment preference.
-It’s ok to score 0 or 100 to one metric.

 5.Done.
 Please check the html map generated.